-The jury will announce the shortlisted theses at the end of November 2020.
-Those shortlisted will be asked to give a short presentation of their research during the annual symposium of the Dutch Foundation for Peace Studies in December.
-More information on the annual symposium will follow after summer.
+The jury will announce the shortlisted theses by the end of February 2024.
+Those shortlisted will be asked to give a short presentation of their research during the annual symposium of the Dutch Foundation for Peace Studies in April 2024.
+More information on the annual symposium will follow in March 2024.

 The Dutch Foundation for Peace Studies has awarded the annual Visions on Peace Master Thesis Prize since 2008.
 It aims to stimulate research into peace and security issues, by (graduated) master students from universities or other institutions of higher education in the Netherlands.

 The winner of the Visions on Peace Master Thesis Prize 2021 was Daan Dura (University of Amsterdam) with his thesis “A tough triad: Conflict-sustaining factors in a Tanzanian multi land-use conflict”.

 The winner of the Visions on Peace Master Thesis Prize 2020 was Ana Gabriela Rojo Fierro (University of Amsterdam) with her thesis “From the everyday to the extraordinary: Cherán as a story of hope in the midst of war”.

 The winner of the Visions on Peace Master Thesis Prize 2019 was Gieneke Teeuwen (Leiden University) with her thesis “Innocence and impunity: Accountability of child soldiers as part of the process of reintegration”.

 The winner of the Visions on Peace Master Thesis Prize 2018 was Chris Vloedbeld (University of Groningen) with his thesis “The end of counterterrorism: The conceivable cost of a societal reflex”.